huggingface/transformers/docs/source/add_new_model.rst

 -  Where to find the pretrained weights?
 -  How to load the pretrained weights into the corresponding model?
 -  How to run the tokenizer independently from the model?
--  Trace one forward pass so that you know which classes and functions are required for a simple forward pass? .
+-  Trace one forward pass so that you know which classes and functions are required for a simple forward pass.
 Usually, you only have to reimplement those functions.
 -  Be able to locate the important components of the model: Where is the model class?
 Are there submodel classes, *e.g.* EncoderModel, DecoderModel?
 Where is the self-attention layer?
 Are there multiple different attention layers, *e.g.* *self-attention*, *cross-attention*...?